yugabyte/yugabyte-db/docs/content/preview/architecture/design-goals.md

 ## Cassandra compatibility

 [YCQL](../../api/ycql/) is a [semi-relational CQL API](../../explore/ycql-language/) that is best suited for internet-scale OLTP and HTAP applications needing massive write scalability and fast queries.
 YCQL supports distributed transactions, strongly-consistent secondary indexes, and a native JSON column type.
-YCQL has its roots in the Cassandra Query Language. {{<link dest="../query-layer">}}
+YCQL has its roots in the Cassandra Query Language.

+{{<lead link="../query-layer/">}}
+Query layer
+{{</lead>}}

 ## Performance